-How a Coast caregiver received life-saving care from Dr. Hirsch and Singing River Health System, rated #1 on the Mississippi Gulf Coast for Patient Safety in Gastrointestinal Hemorrhage.
+How an Ocean Springs caregiver received life-saving treatment from Dr. Hirsch and Singing River Health System

 Elaine arrived at Singing River Health System in critical condition, weak and bleeding internally.
 Dr. Catherine Hirsch of Regional Digestive Specialists with a nurse team at Singing River Hospital would spend the next six hours working tirelessly to stop the bleeding and save her life.